Headlines and heores from Week 6 of high school football

 1. West Branch's Parker Johnson caught just two passes, but had a Progressland-high 99 yards receiving.
 His 58-yarder in the first quarter set up the game's first score.

-2. Mo Valley’s Ethan Webb hauled in three balls for 73 yards and a 33-yard TD in the Knights’ loss to Mount Union.
+2. Mo Valley's Ethan Webb hauled in three balls for 73 yards in the Knights' losss to Mount Union.

 3. Clearfield's Karson Kline led all area receivers in receptions with five.
 He had 46 yards receiving.